 - Instructions from KitchenAid are not explicitly clear about dishwashing adapters (but we’ll clear that up below).

-- Does not include pans guards for the blade cover.
+- Does not include pan guards for the blade cover.

-Admittedly, these sound like generic pros and cons.
-It was the best way to sum up the great features of this countertop appliance, so let’s jump into the finer points as to why these are the highlighted features:
+Admittedly, these sound like generic pros and cons, but they serve to sum up the great features of this countertop appliance.
+Let’s jump into the finer points as to why these are the highlighted features.

-The KitchenAid KHB2351 has beautiful design lines, a soft grip handle, and it comes in a few different colors, which I’ll get into later.
-The motor housing unit has a speed control knob at the top of the hand blender and a soft touch button turns the device on with constant applied pressure.
+The KitchenAid KHB2351 has beautiful design lines with a soft grip handle, and it comes in a few different colors, which I’ll get into later.
+The motor housing unit has a speed control knob at the top of the hand blender, and a soft touch button turns the device on with constant applied pressure.

 The immersion base is 2 inches in diameter and the wand is 8 inches long, which makes it compatible with your favorite blender cup.
 If you don’t have a favorite smoothie vessel already, the KHB2351 includes its own 3-cup mixing jar that’s dishwasher safe.

 The powerful motor and 3 speed settings deliver just the right amount of power necessary for a lot of jobs.
 This means ice cubes are no match against this immersion blender.
-The great warranty behind this product is the icing on top.
+And the excellent warranty behind this product is the icing on top.

-While the immersion blender attachment works wonders for processing soups, homemade mayo, and more, this hand blender is capable of handling so much more.
+While the immersion blender attachment works wonders for processing soups, homemade mayo, and other items, this hand blender is capable of handling so much more.

 A whisk attachment turns this hand blender into a motorized hand whisk.
 It’s perfect for frothing fresh cream or whipping up egg whites into soft or stiff peaks.
 Keep in mind: the tines are thin, so for anything heavier than pancake batter, I recommend switching to a stand mixer or hand mixer with more solid tines.

-Roughly cut veggies and fruits are chopped to a fine consistency for homemade salsas and white bean dip.
-KitchenAid assures users that the KHB2351 chopper attachment can chop up nuts, but I recommend keeping to the softer varieties like cashews, peanuts, or pine nuts to be kinder to the appliance.
+Roughly cut veggies and fruits are chopped to a fine consistency for homemade salsas and slaws.
+KitchenAid assures users that the KHB2351 chopper attachment can chop up nuts, but I recommend keeping to the softer varieties like cashews, peanuts, or pine nuts to be kinder to this appliance.